CartoDB/cartoframes/docs/geocode.rst

     # Filtering by relevance
     print(geocoded_dataframe[geocoded_dataframe.apply(lambda x: json.loads(x['meta'])['relevance']>0.7, axis=1)])

-To store the results permanently in a CARTO dataset the argument ``table_name`` can be used, i
+To store the results permanently in a CARTO dataset the argument ``table_name`` can be used:

 .. code:: python